-A public bus service, known as the MOOver, is operated by Deerfield Valley Transit Association (DVTA) and serves riders free of charge along the VT 100 corridor from West Dover to Readsboro, with regular scheduled stops in Wilmington and other stops on demand.
-From Wilmington, riders can catch a bus that travels along the VT 9 corridor to Brattleboro.
-For elderly or disabled riders, DVTA provides both an on demand van service and volunteer drivers for medical appointments.
+The MOOver, a division of Southeast Vermont Transit (SEVT) is a public bus service that serves riders free of charge along the VT 100 corridor from West Dover to Readsboro, with regular scheduled stops in Wilmington and other stops on demand.
+From Wilmington, riders can catch a bus that travels along the VT 9 corridor to Brattleboro and Bennington.
+For elderly or disabled riders, SEVT provides both an on demand van service and volunteer drivers for medical appointments.